chrisgve/mathlex

 // ji = -k, kj = -i, ik = -j

-let quaternion = Expression::Quaternion {
+let quaternion: Expression = ExprKind::Quaternion {

-real: Box::new(Expression::Integer(1)),
+real: Box::new(Expression::integer(1)),

-i: Box::new(Expression::Integer(2)),
+i: Box::new(Expression::integer(2)),

-j: Box::new(Expression::Integer(3)),
+j: Box::new(Expression::integer(3)),

-k: Box::new(Expression::Integer(4)),
+k: Box::new(Expression::integer(4)),

-};Context-Aware Parsing
+}.into();Context-Aware Parsing

 use mathlex::{parse_latex, Expression, MathConstant};